cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: module [sub-command] [sub-command-args]

- Contains the same *sub-commands* as described in the :ref:`module(1)` man page in the Module Sub-Commands section.
+ Contains the same *sub-commands* as described in the :ref:`module(1)` man page in the :ref:`Module Sub-Commands` section.
 This command permits a *modulefile* to :subcmd:`load` or :subcmd:`unload` other *modulefiles*.
 No checks are made to ensure that the *modulefile* does not try to load itself.
 Often it is useful to have a single *modulefile* that performs a number of